VB 10: Characteristics

 VB 10 is also notable by its very large proper motion, moving more than one arc second a year through the sky as seen from Earth.

 Flare star

 VB 10 is a variable star and is identified in the General Catalogue of Variable Stars as V1298 Aquilae.
 It is a UV Ceti-type variable star and is known to be subject to frequent flare events.
 Its dynamics were studied from the Hubble Space Telescope in the mid-1990s.
-Although VB 10 has a normal low surface temperature of 2600 K it was found to produce violent flares of up to 100,000 K.
+Although VB 10 has a normal low surface temperature of 2600 K it was found to produce violent flares of up to 100,000 K. This came as a surprise to astronomers.
+It had previously been assumed that low mass red dwarfs would have insignificant or nonexistent magnetic fields, which are necessary for the production of solar flares.
+The dwarfs were believed to lack the radiative zone just outside the star's core that powers the dynamo of stars like the Sun.
+Nevertheless, the detection of solar flares indicates some as yet unknown process allows the solely convective cores of low mass stars to produce sufficient magnetic fields to power such outbursts.

 Binary star

 VB 10 is the secondary star of a bound binary star system.
 The primary is called Gliese 752, and hence VB 10 is also referred to as Gliese 752 B. The primary star is much larger and brighter.
 The two stars are separated by about 74 arc seconds (~434 AU).